 The purpose of this policy is to define the expectations for narrative assessments on student performance in the BSOM.
 This is in accordance to LCME element 9.5 that states:

 A medical school ensures that a narrative description of a medical student’s performance, including his or her non-cognitive achievement, is included as a component of the assessment in each required course and clerkship of the medical education program whenever teacher-student interaction permits this form of assessment.

 At the BSOM, during the Foundations phase, the Clinical Medicine Module will include narrative summative assessments of the students.
 In the modules that contain a WrightQ series, narrative summative assessments are required for the small group sessions.
 All clerkships within the Doctoring Phase are to have a narrative summative component of a medical student’s performance.
-Narrative summative assessments must comply with the timely submission of grades requirement (Element 9.8) and be submitted “5 weeks plus 2 business days” after the conclusion of the modules/clerkship.
+Narrative summative assessments must comply with the timely submission of grades requirement (Element 9.8) and be submitted no more than 6 weeks after the conclusion of the modules/clerkship.

-Procedure: The OME monitors the completion of narrative summative assessments across the Foundations and Doctoring phases.
-Any module/clerkship director or small group faculty that has not adequately provided narrative summative assessment of their assigned students by the “5 weeks plus 2 business days” deadline will be reported to the Associate Dean for Medical Education and that faculty member’s chairperson.
-OME prepares an annual report to the Faculty Curriculum Committee (FCC) on completion of narrative summative assessments across Foundations and Doctoring phases of the curriculum.
+Procedure: The DME monitors the completion of narrative summative assessments across the Foundations and Doctoring phases.
+Any module/clerkship director or small group faculty that has not adequately provided narrative summative assessment of their assigned students by the 6 week deadline will be reported to the Associate Dean for Medical Education and that faculty member’s chairperson.
+DME prepares an annual report to the Faculty Curriculum Committee (FCC) on completion of narrative summative assessments across Foundations and Doctoring phases of the curriculum.

 Approved by FCC on August 22, 2018